 - AmeriChoice-UnitedHealthcare Plan of the River Valley

-- Arizona Physicians IPA, Inc.
+- Anizona Physicians IPA, Inc.

 - UnitedHealthcare of Florida

 - AmeriChoice of Connecticut

 - Unison Health Plan of the Capital Area

 - Great Lakes Health Plan

 - AmeriChoice--Healthy and Well Kids of Iowa Program (hawk-i)

 - Unison Health Plan of Delaware

 - Health Plan of Nevada

 - UnitedHealthcare of Texas

 - Unison Health Plan of Pennsylvania

 - AmeriChoice of Pennsylvania

 - UnitedHealthcare of Wisconsin

 - Unison Health Plan of Ohio

 - Unison Health Plan of South Carolina

 - UnitedHealthcare of the MidAtlantic

 - AmeriChoice of New Jersey

 - UnitedHealthcare of New England

 - UnitedHealthcare of New York

 - UnitedHealthcare of the Midlands./ Share Advantage

 - Georgia Enhanced Care Program

 - County Medical Services (CMS) Program (San Diego County).

-AmeriChoice (UnitedHealthcare Plan of the River Valley) State of Tennessee

--- entered the Tennessee market in 1994 -

-Bureau of TennCare

-310 Great Circle Road, 4th Floor

-Nashville, TN 37243

-Name/Title: Darin J. Gordon, Deputy Commissioner

-Darin.j.gordon@state.tn.us

-Average Monthly Covered Lives Public Funded Contract Cost \$420M Eastern Region 166,000 Eastern Region \$520M Middle Grand Region 181,000 Middle Grand Region Western Region \$406M Western Region 162,000

-Most Recent Contract Duration

-Eastern Region Middle Grand Region Western Region

-1994 (Originated) 04/01/2007 05/19/2008 Eastern Region Middle Grand Region Western Region
+Ar neriChoice (UnitedHea State o entered the Ten of Tennessee Client Name and Address Bureau of TennCare 310 Great Circle Roa Nashville, TN 37243 Key Contact Name/Title: Darin Telephone: 615.50 E-mail: Darin.j J. Gordon, Deputy ( 17.6443 .gordon@state.tn.u i3.5607 Contract Size Average Monthly Co Eastern Region Middle Grand Region Western Region 166,000 Public Funded Contrac Eastern Region Middle Grand Region Western Region t Cost \$420M \$520M \$406M Contract Start Date Eastern Region Middle Grand Region Western Region Scope of Work 1994 (Originated) 04/01/2007 05/19/2008 Most Recent Cor Eastern Region Middle Grand Reg Western Region ntract Duration 05/19/0 gion 08/15/0 8 - 06/30/12 6 - 06/30/10 8 - 06/30/12

 Eastern, Middle Grand, and Western Regions: Since 1994, we have participated in the eastern region of the TennCare program, initially as a fully capitated health plan, and later, under the revised format of TennCare that converted the program to an administrative services contract.
-Over the years, we demonstrated strong and consistence performance contributed to our 2006 full-risk contract award in the Middle Grand region.
-In 2008, AmeriChoice was awarded risk contracts in the East Grand and West Grand regions.
-AmeriChoice was one of only two companies awarded contracts in the West Grand and East Grand regions, and the only company operating in all three regions.
+Over the years, we demonstrated strong and consistence performance contributed to our 2006 full-nsk contract award in the Middle Grand region.
+In 2008, AmenChoice was awarded nsk contracts in the East Grand and West Grand regions.
+AmenChoice was one of only two companies awarded contracts in the West Grand and East Grand regions, and the only company operating in all three regions.
 We provide a full continuum of health plan services for our 520,000 enrollees, including a fully integrated medical and behavioral care management program.
 Our TennCare programs consist of traditional Medicaid coverage groups and an expanded population of children.